angular/angular/aio/content/guide/deployment.md

 ### Configuring differential loading

-Differential loading for creating builds is already supported with version 8 and later of the Angular CLI.
-For each application project in your workspace, you can configure how builds are produced based on the mentioned `browserslist` and `tsconfig.json` files in your application project.
+Differential loading is supported by default with version 8 and later of the Angular CLI.

-Look at the default configuration for a newly created Angular application:
+For each application project in your workspace, you can configure how builds are produced based on the `browserslist` and `tsconfig.json` files in your application project.

-The `browserslist` looks like this:
+For a newly created Angular application, the default `browserslist` looks like this:

 ```
 > 0.5%